 Equity Market Outlook: Growth and Quality Assets Are Most Likely to Deliver on Earnings

 Buoyed by unprecedented monetary and fiscal intervention, global equities markets demonstrated their resilience in 2020.
-In 2021, pandemic-induced uncertainty continues to be a dominant theme.
+As we look forward to 2021, pandemic-induced uncertainty continues to be a dominant theme.
 A rising tide of COVID-19 infections, on the one hand, will pose challenges to markets, while signs of progress toward a medical resolution to the crisis will spark rallies.

 In general, we favor equities compared with other asset classes because they continue to offer relatively attractive excess returns.
 The equity risk premium (ERP) for developed equity markets stands at 5.5% as of October 31, 2020 – 46 basis points higher compared with the same time last year.
 The ERP for US equities exceeds that in Europe, largely due to comparatively greater compression of US bond yields.
 (Earnings prospects for US companies also appear more promising than for European companies.)
 The equity risk premium for global emerging markets (EM), while slightly below last year, has come back in line with long-term averages.